Softtorch operators¤

 Arguments:

-x: Input Array of shape (..., n, ...).dim: The dimension along which to compute the argmax.
-If None, the input Array is flattened before computing the argmax.
-Defaults to None.keepdim: If True, keeps the reduced dimension as a singleton {1}.softness: Softness of the function, should be larger than zero.
-Defaults to 1.mode: Controls the type of softening:hard: Returns the result of torch.argmax with a one-hot encoding of the indices.entropic: Returns a softmax-based relaxation of the argmax.euclidean: Returns an L2-projection-based relaxation of the argmax.
+x: Input Tensor of shape (..., n, ...).dim: The dimension along which to compute the argmax.
+If None, the input Tensor is flattened before computing the argmax.keepdim: If True, keeps the reduced dimension as a singleton {1}.softness: Softness of the function, should be larger than zero.mode: Type of regularizer in the projection operators.hard: Returns the result of torch.argmax with a one-hot encoding of the indices.smooth: C∞ smooth (entropy-based).
+Soften unit simplex projection via an entropic regularizer, computed in closed-form via a softmax operation.c0: C0 continuous (L2-based).
+Soften unit simplex projection via a quadratic regularizer, computed via the algorithm in Projection onto the probability simplex: An efficient algorithm with a simple proof, and an application.c1: C1 differentiable (p=3/2 p-norm).
+Computed in closed form via quadratic formula.c2: C2 twice differentiable (p=4/3 p-norm).
+Computed in closed form via Cardano's method.

 Returns:

-A SoftIndex of shape (..., {1}, ..., [n]) (positive Array which sums to 1 over the last dimension).
+A SoftIndex of shape (..., {1}, ..., [n]) (positive Tensor which sums to 1 over the last dimension).
 Represents the probability of an index corresponding to the argmax along the specified dim.

 ¤